Uganda/Rwanda: Forcible Return Raises Grave Concerns

 Pascal Manirakiza, a Rwandan who had sought asylum in Uganda after escaping from the M23, a Rwandan-backed armed group in the Democratic Republic of Congo, also disappeared in August.
 He was found a few days later, alive but unconscious, with serious injuries.

-On November 30, 2011, an exiled Rwandan journalist, Charles Ingabire, editor of the online publicationInyenyeri and a vocal critic of the Rwandan government, was shot dead in Kampala.
+On November 30, 2011, an exiled Rwandan journalist, Charles Ingabire, editor of the online publicationInyenyeri News and a vocal critic of the Rwandan government, was shot dead in Kampala.

 Attacks on opponents and critics have also taken place farther afield.
 In June 2010, General Nyamwasa narrowly escaped an assassination attempt in South Africa.
 Nyamwasa, a former chief-of-staff of the Rwandan army and once a close ally of President Kagame, became an outspoken government opponent in exile and co-founded the opposition Rwanda National Congress.
 In May 2011, two Rwandans living in the UK were warned by the London Metropolitan Police that there were threats to their safety emanating from the Rwandan government.